 The HEQ will take 5 minute and the AES takes ~15 mins to complete.
 The assesment questionnaires at each timepoint will take around 30 minutes (on the computer device) or 45 minutes on a phone.
 If you are allocated to group 3, the one off video online counselling session will be of approximately 30 mins duration.
 The online 24 hour recalls will take around 30 minutes.

 What are the risks and benefits of participating?

-- Each time you completethe assessment questionnaires and the AES you will earn just under 200 points.
-These points will go toward donating to a charitable cause to support youth or young adults.
+· Each time you complete the assessment questionnaires and the AES you will earn just under 200 points.
+These points will go towards donating to a charitable cause to support youth or young adults.
 The AIM4ME study will convert your points to a monetary value.
-You will be notified of the value oneline when this occurs.
+You will be notified of the value online when this occurs.

-- If you are a winner of the prize draws you will also be given the opportunity to contribute your earnings to a charitable cause. however you are under NO obligation to do so.
-The AIM4ME will have a list of charities for e.g Ozharvest that you can choose from.
+· If you are a winner of the prize draws you will also be given the opportunity to contribute your earnings to a chariatable cause, however you are under NO obligation to do so.
+The AIM4ME study will have a list of charites for e.g. Ozharvest that you can choose from.

 Any personal risks associated with this research project have been considered and measures have been taken to minimise these risks to the utmost.
 We ask any participant who feels concerned about undertaking the above mentioned tasks to contact either the research team using the details provided on this information sheet.

 Some of the questions we ask in the questionnaires are about your mental health.
 If you are concerned about your mental health or are feeling distressed after completing the questionnaires, it may help to talk with someone about how you have been feeling.
 There are a number of different ways that you can do this, including the following telephone or online options: